andy-maier/pytest-easy-server/README.rst

 Supported environments
 ----------------------

-pytest-tars-plugin is supported in these environments:
+pytest-tars is supported in these environments:

 * Operating Systems: Linux, Windows (native, and with UNIX-like environments), macOS/OS-X